brianhanifin/Home-Assistant-Config/README.md

 I have added 6 of these around the house and setup an iOS alert to alert my and my wife's phones should the Smoke or CO sensor be triggered anywhere in the house.
 As they are interconnected they all appear as one device in Wink and Home Assistant! :)

-### SonOff with Tasmota
-I replaced my HomeKit smart plugs with various SonOff plugs with Tasmota installed.

 ### Xiaomi
 This Chinese company makes a lot of very useful and inexpensive wireless smart home products.
 I use their Zigbee smart hub to get these devices to talk to Home Assistant.
+#### Contact Sensors
+I use their door/window sensors to turn the light in the shoe closet on and off, and remind us when we leave the Glowforge vent window open.
-#### Motion Sensor
+#### Motion Sensors
 Two motion sensors watch for people to enter the kitchen so they can turn on the undercabinet light strip.
-#### Contact Sensor
-I use their door/window sensors to turn the light in the shoe closet on and off, and remind us when we leave the Glowforge vent window open.
-#### Leak Sensor
+#### Leak Sensors
 As soon as we finished our Kitchen remodel I set one of these wireless little dics under the sink.
 Should water pool and activate the senor a Home Assistant "Watch Dog" will instantly have Alexa announce there is a water leak all over the house, and an alert will be sent to my phone!

 I ordered a few more so I could have better leak coverage around the house, including the water heater tray.
 We had a water heater leak slowly over the summer and we didn't realize it until it got worse.
-I would also use one of these senors in reverse to have Alexa let us know when it is time to refill the dog's water bowl.

 ### Ubiquiti Unifi WiFi
 Eventually you outgrow even the fanciest home WiFi setup.
 There were just too many devices for my Netgear Orbi mesh networking system to handle, so I had to upgrade to a business grade solution.